NUPAT-TECHNOLOGIES/.github/commit-style-guide.md

   The error occurred because of <reasons>.
   ```
 * ```
-  perf: decrease memory footprint for determine uniqe visitors by using HyperLogLog
+  perf: decrease memory footprint for determining uniqe visitors by using HyperLogLog
   ```
 * ```
   build: update dependencies